AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Be thankful for what you have; you'll end up having more.
-If you concentrate on what you don't have, you will never, ever have enough.  — Oprah Winfrey
+> When I let go of what I am, I become what I might be. — Lao Tzu
 <!--END_SECTION:quote-->